 In September 2014, McKinsey & Company reported that 37 percent of those surveyed would not consider a connected car; whereas, 13 percent would not buy a car that was not connected.
 Obviously, this is a marketing failure to point out the benefits of using a connected car.
 In similar surveys, when asked what features consumers would prefer, 69 percent of respondents wanted streaming music inside their cars, 57 percent wanted the ability to surf the Internet in their car, 52 percent wanted their car to identify accidents and congestion before they arrived, and also identify traffic signals.

-So, the consumer indeed wants a connected car, even though he or she does not know or understand what exactly it is.
+So, the consumer indeed wants a connected vehicle, even though he or she does not know or understand what exactly it is.
 It is important to show the consumer the benefits of having a connected car so that the person understands why connected cars are so important.

 The Benefits of A Connected Car